ONE WOMAN DIES EVERY TWO MINUTES FROM PREGNANCY AND CHILDBIRTH…

 Access to safe, voluntary family planning is a human right that saves lives and promotes women’s empowerment.
 Deciding if and when to marry is also a basic right recognized in the Universal Declaration of Human Rights.
-But forced child and adolescent marriage that compromises girls’ ability to obtain an education, and increases their risk of violence and HIV/AIDS, is a reality in too many countries.
-It is vital that the US support family planning and reproductive health programs along with initiatives that advance the status of women and girls throughout the world.
+But forced child and adolescent marriage, which compromises girls’ ability to obtain an education and increases their risk of violence and HIV/AIDS, is a reality in too many countries.
+It is vital that the US supports family planning and reproductive health programs along with initiatives that advance the status of women and girls throughout the world.

-- In 2000, the international community established the United Nations Millennium Development Goals (MDGs), a set of 8 development goals to achieve by 2015.
-MDG 5 sets out the goal to improve maternal health by reducing the maternal mortality rate by three-quarters and achieving universal access to reproductive health and family planning.
-While MDG 5 has not been achieved, maternal mortality has declined by 45% since 1990.
-The UN is currently working to build on the MDGs with a post-2015 development agenda that UN Member States are expected to adopt at the Special Summit on Sustainable Development in September 2015.
+In 2000, the international community established the United Nations Millennium Development Goals, a set of 8 development goals to achieve by 2015.
+One goal was to reduce the maternal mortality rate by 75% and achieve universal access to reproductive health and family planning.
+Though this goal was not achieved, maternal mortality has declined by 44% since 1990.

 The US is a leading donor to international family planning and reproductive health programs.
-Congress, however, must vote annual to appropriate this funding.
+Congress votes annually to appropriate this funding.
 Although funding for international family planning has increased since Fiscal Year (FY) 2008 – the last fiscal year of the GW Bush Administration – it has never reached the level necessary to achieve universal access.

 Funding between FY 2008 -2015 peaked in FY 2010 when Congress appropriated $648.4 million – $55.4 million more than President Obama requested that year.
 The political climate then changed, and faced with a hostile House, Congress slashed funding for FY 2011 to $615 million – despite the President’s request for $716 million.
 In FY 2012, President Obama once again requested additional funding – $769 million – but after House opposition, Congress appropriated only $610 million.
 Funding levels remained stagnant until FY 2016, when funding was cut, once again, to $607.5 million.

-Included in the $610 million international family planning funding is $35 million for the United Nations Population Fund (UNFPA), a decrease from a high of $55 million in FY 2010, and a $2.5 million decrease from FY 2015.
+Included in the $607.5 million international family planning funding is $32.5 million for the United Nations Population Fund (UNFPA), a decrease from a high of $55 million in FY 2010, and a $2.5 million decrease from FY 2015.
 The UNFPA is the leading UN agency working for reproductive health.
-According to UNFPA, the number-and-rate of women dying from complications during pregnancy and childbirth has been cut in half since it began work in 1969.
+According to UNFPA, the number and rate of women dying from complications during pregnancy and childbirth has been cut in half since it began work in 1969.
 Importantly, however, during the last 7 years of the GW Bush Administration, funding for UNFPA was totally withheld.
 Funding was restored in FY 2009 under the Obama Administration, but House opposition continued, and later, the House voted to prohibit all funding to UNFPA for FY 2011.
-The House and Senate later compromised on $40 million, which was subsequently decreased to $35 million.
+The House and Senate later compromised on $40 million, which has now been decreased to $32.5 million.

-President Obama has requested $612.6 million for international family planning and reproductive health programs in FY 2016, including $35 million for UNFPA.
+President Obama has requested $620 million for international family planning and reproductive health programs for FY 2017, including $35 million for UNFPA.
 This request is a $7.4 million increase from the President’s FY 2016 request and $12.5 million more than current spending levels.
 This increase, however, is still $24.3 million less than what the President requested for FY 2015.
-It is also $387.4 million less than the minimum $1 billion US fair share of funding to achieve universal access.
+It is also $380 million less than the minimum $1 billion US fair share of funding to achieve universal access.
 The Feminist Majority Foundation believes a fair share for the US would be closer to $4 billion.